luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **13 November** Wilhelm received Napoleon's invitation to the Congress from the Ambassador.
 Reply was presented by Goltz on 22nd.

-## 13 November Denmark adopted a new constitution.
+**13 November** **Denmark adopted a new constitution**.
 It put into effect the concept from the March Patent.
-The Danish Council President, Hall, went to get it signed by the King but found him ill.
-Two days later on 15 November the Danish king died, he had no direct heir.
+The Danish Council President, Hall, went to get it signed by the King but found him ill. **Two days later on 15 November the Danish king died, he had no direct heir.
 He was succeeded by Prince Christian of Schleswig-Holstein-Sönderburg-Glücksbrg as King Christian IX (proclaimed 18th).
-The new King signed the new constitution (20th) under great pressure from politicians and even the police (who said they could not guarantee law and order unless he signed).
-(Gorchakov tried to stop Christian signing the new constitution.)

-This kicked off the Schleswig-Holstein affair.
+The new King signed the new constitution (20th)** under great pressure from politicians and even the police (who said they could not guarantee law and order unless he signed).
+(Gorchakov tried to stop Christian signing the new constitution.) **This kicked off the Schleswig-Holstein affair**.
 Schleswig and Holstein were possessions of the Danish crown.
 Holstein was part of the German Confederation but Schleswig was not.
 Denmark had promised not to incorporate either duchy in 1852.

 Steefel: the new constitution did not incorporate Schleswig but it was reasonable to argue that it was a step toward its incorporation, and Denmark had expressly promised not to do this.
 It is generally now agreed that Denmark was violating its promises of 1851-2.

 **16 November** (19th JS) Duke Christian Augustenburg had accepted 1852 but not given up his rights forever in favor of his son.
 Frederik proclaimed himself 'Friedrik VIII, Duke of Schleswig-Holstein' and soon his sovereignty was recognized by most lesser German states and his case was taken up by liberal Germany.
 There was 'almost unanimous support of the German public' (Gall) for him.
 His wife was a niece of Queen Victoria which added to Bismarck's problems.

 Bismarck was intimately familiar with the details of the famously complex SH question.
 He had been involved in 1851 in Frankfurt talks and over the years advised the government on how to handle it.
-He always looked at it from the perspective of how it could help the Prussian monarchy, as he defined its interests.
-He had consistently told diplomats that he preferred to see the Duchies under the Danish King than a new Grand Duke who would oppose Prussia in the Bund.
+He always looked at it from the perspective of *how it could help the Prussian monarchy*, as he defined its interests. **He had consistently told diplomats that he preferred to see the Duchies under the Danish King than a new Grand Duke who would oppose Prussia in the Bund**.
 Openly he agreed with Rechberg in August and September that the Danish policy was unsatisfactory and the legal procedure should run its course but secretly October/November he was working with Britain to try to avert the Execution by securing concessions from Denmark.
 He presented himself to London as a moderating influence on Austria and the south German states.
 He also secretly encouraged Denmark into a more aggressive posture that he would later use to justify his action against her.
 NB.
-He was explicit 22 December 1862 (to Count von Fleming): 'I am certain that the whole Danish business can be settled in a way desirable for us only by war.
+He was explicit 22 December 1862 (to Count von Fleming): **'I am certain that the whole Danish business can be settled in a way desirable for us only by war**.
 The occasion for such a war can be found at any moment that we find favorable for waging it.'
 He was determined to undermine the Bund and happy to do so by using the supposed sanctity of international treaties he thought were untenable and undesirable — everything in good time.

 OP: Almost every force in Europe was opposed to Prussian annexation: the Great Powers, his own King and his family, his own Parliament, the German lesser states, many of his own officials in the Foreign Office, the media.
 As Pflanze writes, his achievement over SH was 'one of the amazing feats in the history of politics'.
 He did it by constantly diverting the pressure from different forces against each other, keeping them all divided, expanding his own possibilities.

 He later told Bucher: 'The Schleswig-Holstein question was a nut on which we might well have broken our teeth.
 Denmark didn't worry me.
 I counted on her making blunders and it was only a question of creating a favorable situation.
 Austria had to be brought to see that she would dissipate all sympathy in Germany if she didn't go with us.
-Russia had to be reminded of the services we rendered when Austria wanted to mobilize Germany against her.
-England had to be isolated so that she would confine herself to threats, as she always does when no-one will pull her chestnuts out of the fire for her.
-The individual actions were trifles in themselves; to see that they connected was the difficulty.'
+Russia had to be reminded of the services we rendered when Austria wanted to mobilize Germany against her. **England had to be isolated so that she would confine herself to threats, as she always does when no-one will pull her chestnuts out of the fire for her.
+The individual actions were trifles in themselves; to see that they connected was the difficulty**.'

 **16 November** Russell asked Prussia and Austria to delay the Execution to give the new king time to consider the situation.
 Two days later he offered British mediation on the duchies.
 After the news of Augustenburg's proclamation he switched tactics and pushed for a rapid Execution as it would imply recognition by the Diet of Christian as Duke of Holstein (Bernstorff-Bismarck, 22/11).
 Then he reversed again and told Prussia and Austria that Britain expected Christian's right of accession to all territories to be acknowledged and warned against the use of Execution to enforce international obligations.

-## 18 November The Nationalverein issued an inflammatory appeal calling for Germany to reclaim the two duchies and supporting Augustenburg, with much talk of 'common fatherland' and warnings against 'betrayal to foreigners'.
-The Reformverein joined them.
-Both summoned the deputies of all German parliaments to Frankfurt on 21 December.
-Wilhelm and the Crown Prince supported Augustenburg.
+**18 November** The Nationalverein issued an inflammatory appeal calling for Germany to reclaim the two duchies and supporting Augustenburg, with much talk of 'common fatherland' and warnings against 'betrayal to foreigners'.
+The Reformverein joined them. **Both summoned the deputies of all German parliaments to Frankfurt on 21 December.** Wilhelm and the Crown Prince supported Augustenburg.

 OP (p268): 'Moderate' liberals such as Virchow feared that Bismarck would take up Augustenburg's cause and put them on the defensive.
 They urged Wilhelm to support Augustenburg.
 Waldeck and his democratic faction of 35 opposed them.
 Waldeck actually supported Prussian annexation and the development of German naval power but did not want Parliament to support the Crown and Bismarck, thus dissipating energy from the constitutional conflict.
 Some prioritised freedom at home, others prioritised progress on unification.
 Waldeck feared war would strengthen Bismarck, others confidently predicted the government could not survive such a crisis.
 When debate ended, the resolution urging support for Augustenburg passed with a large majority.
 Cf. 9/12.
 (Blackburn: Pflanze underestimated the importance of the Nationalverein in general, referred to a 'few thousand' members but it had 25,000.
 True?)